ameli/special_functions/docs/bessely.rst

 Half-Integer :math:`\nu`
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When :math:`\nu` is half-integer, the Bessel function is computed with the elementary functions as follows.
+When :math:`\nu` is half-integer, the Bessel function is computed in terms of elementary functions as follows.

 * If :math:`z = 0`: